 History and Mission of National Garden Clubs

-Overall, NGC aims to promote the love of gardening, floral design, and civic and environmental responsibility and we help coordinate the interests and activities of state and local garden clubs in the U.S. and abroad.
+National Garden Clubs, Inc. is a 501(c)(3) organization that aims to promote the love of gardening, floral design, and civic and environmental responsibility and we help coordinate the interests and activities of state and local garden clubs in the U.S. and abroad.

 The first garden club meeting in the United States took place in Athens, Georgia in 1891.
 It occurred during a time when women were seeking knowledge about a variety of subjects in study clubs of those with like interests.
 They felt they needed more knowledge, as they had not had the benefit of a formal higher education.